Are Tangerine Investment Funds any good?

 Exchange traded funds are marketable securities that track an index or basket of assets.
-These days there's an ETF for everything.
-For example SPY tracks the S&P500 and QQQ tracks the NASDAQ100.
-One of the benefits of ETFs is that the management expense ratios (the fees) are often very low.
+These days there’s an ETF for everything.
+For example, SPY tracks the S&P500, and QQQ tracks the NASDAQ.
+One of the benefits of ETFs is that the management fees are often very low.

 The problem with Tangerine Investment Funds

-As an example, let's look at Tangerine's most popular product: INI220, the balanced growth portfolio.
-Per Tangerine's website the fund is allocated as follows:
+Let’s look at one of Tangerine’s most popular products: INI230, the balanced growth portfolio.
+Per Tangerine’s website, the fund is allocated as follows:

-The management expense ratio of this fund is 1.07%.
-This isn't too bad, but you can buy an ETF for all of these indexes with much lower fees.
+The management expense ratio (MER) of this fund is 1.07%.
+In other words, for every $100 you invest you’ll pay a management fee of $1.07 each year.
+This isn’t too bad, but you can buy an ETF with much lower fees for all of these indexes.

-Don't believe me?
-Here are the stock symbols for each:
+Don’t believe me?
+Here are the tickers for each:

 XBB – tracks the FTSE TMX Canada Universe Bond Index (MER: 0.09%)